ajk1889/testsuit/README.md

  ```

-### Expected responses from modules
+### Expected response from modules
 Modules are expected to print the result directly to its `stdout`.
-The expected output is essentially a single line minified json containing metadata of the actual response, two `next line character`s (`\n`) and the actual raw response content (if any).
+The expected output is essentially a single line minified json containing metadata of the actual response, two `new line character`s (`\n`) and the actual raw response content (if any).

 Here is a sample response metadata `json`. (_**Note:** the `json` is formatted for readability.
 Actual response should be single line_)
 ```json